 To ensure that there’s always an encrypted connection, make sure to connect to a VPN first.
 That’ll keep hackers and other intrusive entities at bay.

 To improve cybersecurity, you must operate with the assumption that there could be threats anywhere.
 So while it may seem like a good idea to share pictures of your workspace and meeting rooms on Facebook, you must assume that someone could use that information to spy on you.

-At the same time, it’s not recommended that you share any personally identifiable information such as social security numbers or credit card details over email, text messages, or a phone call.
-Cybercriminals are adept at making websites and impersonating others, so stay guarded at all times.
+At the same time, it’s not recommended that you share any personally identifiable information, such as social security numbers or credit card details, over email, text messages, or a phone call.
+Cybercriminals are adept at making websites and impersonating others, so it’s important to stay guarded.

 Is cybersecurity hard?